nicoleCodeGirl/myWebsite/README.md

 (3)I know I need to fix margins, but if you see anything else that needs to be fixed please let me know.

-You can either messsage me at the email above, or on any of the profiles on my site.
-You can also play around with it on your own local branch and I'll review any edits you make.
+You can contact me at:
+nicolecodegirl@gmail.com

-Thank you!
+Thank you! 😃